-Howard joined Argent Trust of Tennessee in April 2012 as Chief Executive Officer.
-As Chief Executive Officer, he serves families providing trust, investment, estate and family office services.
+Howard joined Argent Trust Company in April 2012 as Chief Executive Officer and was named Vice Chairman in 2020.
+He serves families providing trust, investment, estate and family office services.

 Howard has more than three decades of experience.
 Prior to joining Argent, he has served as President of a 900 million trust company, the Managing Partner for a 90 person CPA and consulting firm, a Chief Financial Officer for a substantial private company and a Controller for a NYSE public company.

 Research Magazine honored Howard as one of five advisors nationwide inducted in the 2012 Hall of Fame.
+The Nashville Business Journal has named Howard as a “Power Leader in Finance” annually from 2016 through 2020.
 The October 2007 issue of Worth magazine named Howard as one of “The Top 100 Wealth Advisors”.
 JK Lasser’s New Rules for Estate and Tax Planning recognized Howard as a “Top Professional Advisor” in 2002.
-Howard has been included in Worth’s “Best Financial Advisors” listing of “talented and trustworthy” advisors since 1996.
+Howard was included in Worth’s “Best Financial Advisors” listing of “talented and trustworthy” advisors starting in 1996.
 In 1998, he was presented “The Outstanding CPA in Business and Industry Award” in recognition of his business achievements by the Tennessee Society of CPAs.
 The Society also presented Howard a leadership award for “Dedication to Excellence” in 2000.

 In December 1999, Ticker magazine named Howard as one of the top five Ace Advisors in the nation.
 The magazine noted his work for his clients as being among the “Most Innovative Investment Professionals”.
 In March 1998, Howard was featured in the Dow Jones Investment Advisor story, “Top Billing” for his leadership in managing wealthy clients’ estates.